hasura/graphql-engine/graphql/manual/deployment/heroku/using-existing-heroku-database.rst

   :class: no-shadow
   :target: https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku

-Follow the heroku instructions to deploy, check if the Hasura console loads up when you **View app** and then head to the **Manage App** screen on your Heroku dashboard.
+Follow the Heroku instructions to deploy, check if the Hasura console loads up when you **View app** and then head to the **Manage App** screen on your Heroku dashboard.

-Step 1: Remove the existing postgres addon in the app
+Step 1: Remove the existing Postgres addon in the app
 -----------------------------------------------------

-Head to your Heroku dashboard and delete the postgres addon:
+Head to your Heroku dashboard and delete the Postgres addon:

 .. image:: ../../../../img/graphql/manual/deployment/remove-heroku-postgres-addon.png